Complex and tunable heating in conformal field theories with structured drives via classical ergodicity breaking: Acknowledgments.---

 \section{Acknowledgments.---}

 We thank Xueda Wen, Meng-Yang Zhang, Yingfei Gu, Jin Yan, Zhenyu Xiao, Zihan Zhou, Bingxin Lao and Bastien Lapierre for stimulating discussions.
-This work is supported by the National Natural Science Foundation of China (Grant No. 12474214), and by Innovation Program for Quantum Science and Technology (No. 2024ZD0301800), and by “The Fundamental Research Funds for the Central Universities, Peking University”, and by ``High-performance Computing Platform of Peking University", and by the Deutsche Forschungsgemeinschaft under the cluster of excellence ct.qmat (EXC 2147, project-id 390858490) and FOR 5522 (project-id 499180199).
+This work is supported by Quantum Science and Technology-National Science and Technology Major Project (No. 2024ZD0301800) and by the National Natural Science Foundation of China (Grant No. 12474214), and by “The Fundamental Research Funds for the Central Universities, Peking University”, and by ``High-performance Computing Platform of Peking University", and by the Deutsche Forschungsgemeinschaft under the cluster of excellence ct.qmat (EXC 2147, project-id 390858490) and FOR 5522 (project-id 499180199).